Himalayan fossil hoax: Calgary symposium

 A genuine ammonoid fossil, Ophiceras sakuntala, from the Himalayas.

 Gupta's practice of forgery was first publicly exposed at the International Symposium on the Devonian System held at Calgary, Canada, from 17 to 20 August 1987.
-The week before, Talent came across a paper by Gupta and German palaeontologist Heinrich Karl Erben (Institut für Paläontologie, Bonn) published in Paläontologische Zeitschrift in 1983 reporting a series of Devonian ammonoids from Himachal Pradesh.
+Gupta and German palaeontologist Heinrich Karl Erben (Institut für Paläontologie, Bonn) had published in Paläontologische Zeitschrift in 1983 reporting a series of Devonian ammonoids from Himachal Pradesh.
 When Talent presented his own research, he added a discussion on the Himalayan fossils, including Gupta's ammonoids and those from Morocco, displaying them side by side on the screen; they appeared "exactly the same".
 Another case of identical fossils presented by Talent was from Gupta's reports of two conodonts in 1975, allegedly collected from two sites 600 km apart and described in two different papers.
 One scientist pointed to Gupta, who was sitting on the front row, and said: "Well, how do you explain having exactly the same fossils in two localities 600 kilometres apart?"
 An infuriated Gupta stormed out of the room and re-entered clenching his fist trying to punch Talent, but was prevented by other participants.
 He subsequently shouted to the organisers, demanding the list of all participants and Talent's manuscript.

 The committee of the Calgary symposium informed the Vice Chancellor of Panjab University of the incident as well as the associated issues with Gupta's research, but no action appeared to have been taken.
 In spite of the public exposition, only fossil experts at the symposium knew of the case, and Gupta continued to publish research papers.